 Objectives: True to their history, Acquisitives are the most mercenary of the Starfinder Society factions.
 Their goals often involve promoting the Starfinder Society to the extent that it will increase the personal reputation of all members.
 They stockpile funds and resources, believing that by maintaining such a treasury, the faction can make itself indispensable to other factions within the Society.
 Indeed, many Starfinders pledge themselves, to varying degrees, to the Acquisitives faction for access to these assets.
 This influx of recruits is the direct byproduct of the Acquisitives' existing cache of resources, not to mention their preference of sending Starfinders on missions leading to personal glory and monetary enrichment.
-Season 2 Goal: The Acquisitives find themselves as the foremost defenders combating the ongoing multimedia smear campaign against the Starfinders.
-They work to help defeat the mysterious hidden organization behind the campaign by operating in the public eye and bringing to light the many accomplishments of the Society in recent years.
-DATAPHILES There have always been members of the Starfinder Society obsessed with the acquisition and distribution of data.
-For many, that is their primary reason for joining the Society in the first place.
-The Dataphiles are a faction of like-minded individuals who work to regulate the flow of information both inside and out of the Starfinder Society.
-Faction Leader: Celita (LN female android mechanic) Motto: Knowledge is power.
+Year 3 Goal: Under Radaszam's continued guidance, members of the Acquisitives have struck out into new partnerships with the Veskarium.
+Where these developments leads, no one yet knows, but the Acquisitives hope to strengthen the bond between the Society and the Veskarium in order to open up new opportunities.
+DATAPHILES